Top 10 Cards to Regain Life Points in Yu-Gi-Oh

 Life points are a precious commodity in Yu-Gi-Oh, each player starting with 8000.
 The vast majority of duels end through point depletion, making it all-too-important to properly defend them.

 Yet despite the game containing thousands of cards, only a few dozen possess the rare ability to rejuvenate your health.
 Which ones are worth employing?
-These are the top ten life-gaining cards in Yu-Gi-Oh!
+These are the top ten life-gaining cards in the Yu-Gi-Oh trading card game!

 10. Guardian Angel Joan